LCluber/CSVx.js/README.md

 ## Synopsis

-[CSVx.js](http://csvxjs.lcluber.com) is an open source CSV Export library written in TypeScript.
+[CSVx.js](http://csvxjs.lcluber.com) is an open source CSV library written in TypeScript.

 ## Motivation

-The main purpose of this library is to provide an easy way to export your data as CSV.
+The main purpose of this library is to provide an easy way to export your data as CSV or transform your CSV data.

 ## Installation